Booodaness/Tempus-Spatium/_posts/2024-05-22-closer-look-quantum-measurements-part-2.1.md

 ## Conclusion

-Through the above considerations, we have built up a little toolkit for analyzing the Stern-Gerlach experiment classically, in a structure that I believe could be helpful to capture deep parallelisms with quantum theory.
+Through the above considerations, we have built up a little toolkit for analyzing Stern-Gerlach experiments classically, in a structure that I believe could be helpful to capture deep parallelisms with quantum theory.
 This will be the subject of the next subpart.